yaron2/acs-aks-migration/README.md

 Out of scope are:

 * AKS Roadmap References
-* Live, realtime migration of stateful workloads
+* Zero downtime migration of stateful workloads
 * AKS Support and SLA differences from ACS

 ## Overview